-The BioPACIFIC education program aims to bridge the gap between industrial needs and academic education to increase the workforce pipeline with a diverse pool of highly educated and effective scientists well-prepared to contribute, through a variety of career tracks, to innovations in biomaterials.
-More details on these programs will be available in Fall 2020.
+The BioPACIFIC MIP training program aims to bridge the gap between industrial needs and academic education to increase the workforce pipeline with a diverse pool of highly educated and effective scientists well-prepared to contribute, through a variety of career tracks, to innovations in biomaterials.

-Fellows are immersed in a community of researchers, engaging in transdisciplinary biomaterials research training, collaboration, career preparation, and mentorship within a network of academic and industry professionals.
+BioPACIFIC MIP Fellows are immersed in a community of researchers, engaging in transdisciplinary biomaterials research training, collaboration, career preparation, and mentorship within a network of academic and industry professionals.
 Graduate students and postdoctoral researchers from UCSB and UCLA can apply to be BioPACIFIC MIP Fellows.

 The Fellow training experience will include:

-- Peer-peer networking through bimonthly/quarterly meetings and summer workshops
+- Peer-peer networking through research meetings, all-hands meetings, and summer workshops

-The BioPACIFIC Summer School will offer a week-long opportunity for students, postdocs, researchers, faculty and industry professionals to learn about discipline fundamentals as well as industry needs.
+The BioPACIFIC MIP Summer School offers a week-long opportunity for students, postdocs, faculty, and research staff to learn about discipline fundamentals as well as industry needs.

 - High-throughput research / industry mentality

-- Theory behind specific BioPACIFIC research elements and DBTL experimental design
+- Theory behind specific BioPACIFIC MIP research elements, DBTL experimental design, and the MGI approach

 - Industry participation and multi-directional mentorship

-- Serve as both a training mechanism and recruitment tool for a diverse user cohort
+- Serving as both a training mechanism and recruitment tool for a diverse user cohort

-The BioPACIFIC students and faculty will engage the broader public community through multiple outreach opportunities including:
+The BioPACIFIC MIP students and faculty will engage the broader public community through multiple outreach opportunities including: